Vasanta (season): Controversy

 Basant is synonymous in Pakistan with a kite flying celebration rather than the seasonal festival association of neighbouring India.
 Controversy about the celebration of Basant in Pakistan is due to concerns about its safety.
-Safety concerns include the use of metal or glass coated kite strings (a slurry of fine glass shards which allowed one flyer to cut another's kite loose), power breakdowns due to damage from kites, overcrowding and the use of firearms.
+Safety concerns include the use of metal or glass coated kite strings (a slurry of fine glass shards which allows one flyer to cut another's kite loose), power breakdowns due to damage from kites, overcrowding and the use of firearms.
 In small villages, disadvantaged children were trying to pull down kites.
 In 2005, kite flying was banned in Pakistan.
 In 2009, nine people in Pakistan died in kite flying related incidents.
-The News.
-13 March 2009."Kites of blasphemy: an Islamic perspective on Basant."
-Albalagh blog.

-Seasonal festival

 Punjab region

 In the Punjab region, the Vasanta Pachami is known as the Basant Panchami.
 In the towns and villages of North India, Vasanta Pachami is celebrated as the secular Basant Festival of kites by all communities as a seasonal festival.
 Fields of mustard present a colourful sight all over rural Punjab.
 The phrase Ayi Basant Pala Udant, meaning, "with the onset of spring, winter bids adieu" is used.